cultuurnet/apidocs/projects/uitdatabank/docs/search-api/filters/datetime.md

 * `localTimeTo`: returns only results that created up until the given date-time.

 **Advanced query fields**
-* `localTimeRange`: returns results that are created in a gived date range.
+* `localTimeRange`: returns results that are created in a given date range.

 **Applicable on endpoints**